 That is my hope anyway, that these pages might welcome readers from a broad range of differing perspectives.

 I came to this subject from a filmmaking background with little more than curiosity.
 Having spent most of my career working in documentary film editing, the skills I learnt there are the ones I’ve tried to bring to this project.

-This reading has been supplemented by Art History courses held at

-	London’s Courtauld Institute, the Victoria and Albert Museum and the

-	Highgate Scientific and Literary Institute.
+My research has been undertaken in the realm of respected peer-reviewed academic journals and supplemented by courses at the Courtauld Institute, Victoria and Albert Museum, Morley College and the Highgate Scientific and Literary Institute, all in London. artsymbol.